DigitalCampus/django-oppia/docs/training/tech/index.rst

 * Create a clone of the OppiaMobile app and submit to Google Play Store

 Sessions
 ------------

-#.
-Overview of components and technical tools
-#.
-Installing an Oppia AWS machine.
-Homework: Set up, install and configure on AWS, read up on Moodle and install
-   requirements
-#.
-Installing and configuring Moodle and OppiaMobile export block.
-Homework: Set up and install Moodle, configure to
-   export course to your installed AWS server, install Android Studio
-#.
-Creating own version of OppiaMobile app

 .. toctree::
    	:maxdepth: 1